The Academic Advising Program at the College of General Studies is guided by three core values:

 - encourage self-management skills, self-reliance, and appreciation of lifelong learning

 Our academic advisors are full-time professionals with Master’s degrees or higher in Education, Counseling, Social Work and other relevant areas.
 They create a supportive and caring environment and work one-on-one with their students, guiding them in their academic progress, particularly in their selection of courses, majors, and career paths.
-They also collaborate very closely with and connect our students to the advising staffs and programs of the eight degree granting undergraduate schools and colleges where they will continue junior year.
+They also collaborate very closely with and connect our students to the advising staffs and programs of the nine degree-granting undergraduate schools and colleges where they will continue junior year.

 Our College’s unique design fosters tight-knot advising relationships, and our advising program is structured so that students have numerous opportunities throughout the year to meet individually with their academic advisor, which creates a strong working partnership.